 Embarking on a Life Of Fred journey is like stepping into the mind of a 5-year-old.
 Granted, he’s an incredibly intelligent 5-year-old, but a 5-year-old, none-the-less.
 Five-year-old minds have a tendency to jump from one thing to another.
-They don’t look at life like subjects that must be compartmentalized.
+They don’t look at life and compartmentalize subjects.
 Everything is learning.
 Math, science, grammar, spelling, history, geography…why separate them?
 Fred doesn’t and neither should you.

 Life Of Fred is like no other math program out there.
 This math book series is known for weaving math concepts into exciting stories about a 5-year-old math genius.
 The author has tossed in some valuable lessons that kids wouldn’t typically find in a math textbook.